What is One Health?

 Network for Evaluation of One Health

 The Network for Evaluation of One Health (neoh.onehealthglobal.net) was established to develop a framework for evaluating One Health Initiatives.
-The Section of Epidemiology takes a leading role in this network, in collaboration with the Human and Animal Health Unit of the Swiss Tropical and Public Health Instituteand the Veterinary Epidemiology, Economics and Public Health Group of the Royal Veterinary College in London.
+The Section of Epidemiology took a leading role in this network, in collaboration with the Human and Animal Health Unit of the Swiss Tropical and Public Health Instituteand the Veterinary Epidemiology, Economics and Public Health Group of the Royal Veterinary College in London.
 A first result of the network was identifying the characteristics of One Health that were useful for evaluation.
 Interestingly, One Health shares many features with approaches to climate change and clean energy, similarly complex endeavors, and is ultimately expected to result in improved outcomes in the three pillars of sustainability: society, environment and economy.

 Framework published as Open Access Book

 NEOH has published the evaluation framework as Open Access eBook that can also be printed on demand: Integrated approaches to health - a handbook for evaluation of One Health, at Wageningen Academic Publishers.